google/flax/docs_nnx/guides/bridge_guide.md

 In Linen, this is an optional feature that triggered by using `nn.with_partitioning` on initializers (see more on [Linen partition metadata guide](https://flax.readthedocs.io/en/latest/guides/parallel_training/flax_on_pjit.html)).
 In NNX, since all NNX variables are wrapped by `nnx.Variable` class anyway, that class will hold the sharding annotations too.

-The `bridge.ToNNX` and `bridge.ToLinen` API will automatically convert the sharding annotations, if you use the built-in annotation methods (aka. `nn.with_partitioning` for Linen and `nnx.with_partitioning` for NNX).
+The `bridge.ToNNX` and `bridge.ToLinen` API will automatically convert the sharding annotations, if you use the built-in annotation methods (aka. `nn.with_partitioning` for Linen).

 ### Linen to NNX